maroba/manati/README.md

 ## Contributing

-Suggestions for improvement are always welcome.
+Suggestions for improvement or correction are always welcome, just submit an issue.
 If you want to contribute writing code or documentation, please work on the `dev` branch and send a pull request.

 #### Credits